Johndsalas/chess_upsets_example_project/README.md

        * Does a game being rated affect upsets?
        * Does the average rating of both players have an effect on upsets?
        * Does time block affect upsets?
+       * Does a player's choice of opening affect upsets?

 * Develop a Model to predict if a chess game will end in an upset
    * Use drivers identified in explore to build predictive models of different types